Dynamic CoVaR Modeling and Estimation: Simulations

-The results on the estimated standard deviations and the confidence interval coverage rates show that asymptotic variance-covariance estimation is a very difficult task for (Co)CAViaR models.
+Next, we assess the precision of the standard errors and coverage of the confidence intervals for the parameters derived from Theorems~\ref{thm:an} and \ref{thm:avar} (see Appendix~\ref{Asymptotic Normality} and \ref{avar}).
+The results for the estimated standard deviations and the confidence interval coverage rates in Table~\ref{tab:SimResultsCoCAViaR6p} show that asymptotic variance-covariance estimation is a very difficult task for (Co)CAViaR models.
 The empirical standard errors are somewhat overestimated for the VaR parameters in Table \ref{tab:SimResultsCoCAViaR6p}, whereas they are interestingly more accurate for the CoVaR parameters.
 While the confidence intervals for the VaR parameters are rather conservative, the ones for CoVaR display some undercoverage for the extreme probability levels of $\alpha = \beta = 0.95$, and exhibit almost correct coverage for $\alpha = \beta = 0.9$.
-While this shows the need for future research on improving the estimation accuracy of the asymptotic variance-covariance matrix for dynamic (Co)CAViaR models, their main purpose lies in prediction and, hence, inference is of lesser importance.
+Appendix~\ref{sec:SimBandwidthChoice} illustrates that simple adjustments of the bandwidth choices do not result in meaningful improvements, which demonstrates the need for future research on improving the estimation accuracy of the asymptotic variance-covariance matrix for dynamic (Co)CAViaR models.
+We mention however that for us, the main purpose of these models lies in prediction (see the next section), where inference is of lesser importance.